-Digital submissions of data, using OASIS,6 OASIS Images7 or ADS-easy8, allow the input of the ADS' required metadata and documentation through a series of online forms.
-This information is then imported, and stored, within the CMS and OMS.33
+6.0.4 Digital submissions of data, using OASIS,7 OASIS Images8 or ADS-easy9, allow the input of the ADS' required metadata and documentation through a series of online forms.
+This information is then imported, and stored, within the CMS and OMS.16 The resultant documentation and metadata is stored and disseminated in the same way as standard collections.

-Both CMS and OMS are also utilised to manage datasets.
-The OMS records technical metadata, including file location, filename, fixity value and size, alongside format, MIME type, PRONOM identifier and data type29 that supports the continued management of datasets.34 The creation of fixity values (checksums) allows the repository to monitor the 'health' of data during the preservation life cycle.
+6.0.5 Both CMS and OMS are also utilised to manage datasets.
+The OMS records technical metadata, including file location, filename, fixity value and size, alongside format, MIME type, PRONOM identifier and data type that supports the continued management of datasets.32 The creation of fixity values (checksums)33 allows the repository to monitor the 'health' of data during the preservation life cycle.
 Checksums are calculated when data is uploaded, through one of the repositories digital deposition streams, or during accession, in instances where data is submitted using other means.
-These fixity values (checksums) allow the repository to monitor the 'health' of files and data sets throughout the preservation life cycle.35
+These fixity values (checksums) allow the repository to monitor the 'health' of files and data sets throughout the preservation life cycle.34